Fight Civil Asset Seizure and Forfeiture

 As a preliminary matter, anyone bringing a claim to challenge the forfeiture must have standing.
 In Hudson v.
 City of Sunrise, 237 So.
 3d 1031, 1034-35 (4th DCA 2018), the alleged claimants were required to prove bona fide ownership of the seized property in order to have standing in a forfeiture proceeding, citing §§ 932.701(2)(g)-(h) and 932.704, Fla.
 Stat.

-Other owners of the property including “innocent owners” may also be provided with notice.
-If you have received notice that the state or federal government intends to forfeit your property, you must act quickly.
+Other property owners, including “innocent owners,” may also be provided with notice.
+You must act quickly if you have received notice that the state or federal government intends to forfeit your property.

-You have fifteen (15) days in state actions after receiving notice of the forfeiture to file a request for an adverse preliminary hearing to preserve all of your rights.
-The adverse preliminary hearing is one of the fastest and most effective ways to fight for the return of the property and assert any defenses that exist in the case.
+You have fifteen (15) days in state action after receiving notice of the forfeiture to file a request for an adverse preliminary hearing to preserve all of your rights.
+The adverse preliminary hearing is one of the fastest and most effective ways to fight for the return of the property and assert any defenses in the case.

 In far too many cases, the owners of the property do not take the appropriate action within the strict time limits allowed, and the state or federal government holds the property without a fight.